What Does it Take to Be a Sales Manager?

 Is There Going to be Demand for Sales Managers?

-In 2016, there was an estimated number of 385,500 jobs in the United States for Sales Manager.
+There were about 385,500 jobs for Sales Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 7.5% which is above the national average.
 The Bureau of Labor Statistics predicts 28,900 new jobs for Sales Manager by 2026.
-Due to new job openings and attrition, there will be an average of 36,300 job openings in this field each year.
+There will be an estimated 36,300 positions for Sales Manager per year.

 The states with the most job growth for Sales Manager are Utah, Nevada, and Washington.
 Watch out if you plan on working in Maine, Alaska, or Vermont.
 These states have the worst job growth for this type of profession.